 - Download our Ho Chi Minh City Schools Guide

 The heart of the city is located within Districts 1 and 3.
 These are ideal for travellers or short-term expats as they are close to the action and activity.
-For expats who plan on living in Ho Chi Minh City for longer, Districts 2 and 7 may be better options.
+For expats who plan on moving to Ho Chi Minh City for longer, Districts 2 and 7 may be better options.

-Make sure to take commute times into consideration as traffic in and out of the city centre can become very congested during rush hour.
+Make sure to consider commute times, as traffic in and out of the city centre can become very congested during rush hour.

-Young and hip areas of Ho Chi Minh City
+Young and trendy areas of Ho Chi Minh City

-A large number of the expats living in Ho Chi Minh are young single professionals or couples who have moved to experience living abroad and are using Vietnam as a base from which to explore Asia.
-For this demographic, there a number of areas close to the city centre and its activities.
+Many of the expats living in Ho Chi Minh City are young single professionals or couples who have moved to experience living abroad and are using Vietnam as a base from which to explore Asia.
+For this demographic, there are several popular areas close to the city centre and its activities.

 Considered to be the heart of Ho Chi Minh City, District 1 is the centre for all financial, commercial and administrative activity.
 Although it is still Vietnamese in character, this district has felt the effects of globalisation and development most heavily.
 Restaurants and shops offering cuisines and goods from around the world are found alongside expensive, upscale hotels.

-For those with an eye for shopping, District 1 has an ever-expanding commercial scene with high-end stores like Louis Vuitton and Marc Jacobs lining Dong Khoi Street and Nguyen Hue.
+For those with an eye for shopping, District 1 has an ever-expanding commercial scene, with high-end shops lining Dong Khoi Street and Nguyen Hue.
 It's also home to most of the city's museums, tourist attractions and historical sites, including Ben Thanh Market and The Reunification Palace (Independence Palace).

 As District 1 is the city centre, it is one of the busiest districts and is where most of the action happens.
 Traffic within the district itself is not terrible, but the traffic entering and leaving District 1 can be heavy, especially during rush hour.

-The area's close proximity to the sights and activity of District 1 allows for expats to stay close to the action but also escape for more peaceful, quieter sleep.
+The area's proximity to the sights and activity of District 1 allows expats to stay close to the action but also provides an escape for more peaceful, quieter sleep.
 Many young expats opting to stay close to the bars, restaurants and shops of District 1 choose to live in this area as it still offers a range of recreational activities and parks.

-District 3 offers apartments (serviced or non-serviced), houses tucked down alleys and old French colonial villas.
-Prices vary depending on the type of accommodation but expect them to be cheaper than District 1.
+District 3 offers apartments, houses tucked down alleys and old French colonial villas.
+Prices vary depending on the type of accommodation, but expect them to be cheaper than District 1.

-As with many other districts, motorbikes and taxis are the best forms of transportation.
+As with many other districts, motorbikes and taxis are the best forms of transport.
 Be aware, though, that the small streets of this district make it prone to traffic congestion.